Skip to main content

 Cryptographic Lifecycles

-Over time, algorithms can become less secure due to flaws or vulnerable key lengths.
-Managing them through a lifecycle approach helps phase out outdated systems and maintain security.
+Over time, some algorithms weaken due to flaws or short key lengths.
+A lifecycle approach ensures outdated methods are replaced, keeping systems secure.

 NIST’s Five-Stage Lifecycle